 Alternatively, with a pre-recorded asynchronous course, you can keep enrollment evergreen which works really well if you’re solving lingering problems rather than acute ones.

 Learner Support: It’s relatively easier to provide personalized responses to your registrants during the pre-selling and pilot stage given their low volume.
 With your full course, however, delivering individual feedback can be a challenge which is why you should prepare for it.
 The best way around this is by deciding what kind of support you’re willing to provide.

 If you want to deliver individualized feedback to each learner, you should hire TAs to help you with that.
 How you price your course is also relevant here because your effort will be factored into it.

-Pricier courses mostly operate with instructors providing on hands-on personalized feedback but free/cheap courses usually don’t offer this.
+Pricier courses mostly operate with instructors providing hands-on personalized feedback but free/cheap courses usually don’t offer this.

 Modularity: By developing well-organized modules, you create layers of understanding in the learning experience where with each new lesson, learners build on a concept that they already know.

-By gradually moving from simple concepts to more complex ones through scaffolding, you enable learners to build a sound knowledge-base that they can easily apply in problem-solving.
+By gradually moving from simple concepts to more complex ones through scaffolding, you enable learners to build a sound knowledge base that they can easily apply in problem-solving.

-Incentives: It’s a great idea to reward your learners over the progress they make.
+Incentives: It’s a great idea to reward your learners for the progress they make.
 By acknowledging their small wins around activities like signing up for a course community, contributing to the course’s social media group, completing a bonus assignment, you will help build their confidence in the course material which will boost their accomplishments.